noah710/magenta-apple-23463/content/posts/airlab-spring2020.md

 ## Contributions

-I was recruited to build out Docker infrastructure for the team's existing codebase, but I took on more responsibility and filled the gaps where needed.
-I worked closely with each of the 3 subteams to build out deployment pipelines and startup scripts that enabled streamlined development and smooth deployments in competition.
-While owning my teams infrastructure was my main responsibiltiy, I also volunteered to create our object detection neural networks.
-I und
+I was recruited to build out (1) Docker infrastructure for the team's existing codebase, but I took on more responsibility and filled the gaps where needed.
+(2) I worked closely with each of the 3 subteams to build out deployment pipelines and startup scripts that enabled streamlined development and smooth deployments in competition.
+While owning my teams infrastructure was my main responsibiltiy, I also volunteered to (3) create our object detection neural networks.

+1.